Complex Molecular Etiology and Cellular Landscape of Hip Osteoarthritis (OASEQ)

 The specific objectives of this project are:

-1. Using the latest single-cell RNA sequencing (scRNAseq) techniques the investigators aim to A) characterize what kind of cell populations are found in different synovial tissues and blood derived samples of OA patients, B) determine how the cell composition differs between arthritic and corresponding non-arthritic tissues, C) map the transcriptional and regulatory landscape of the cells mentioned in A and B, D) determine what are the key molecular pathways activated in OA.
+1. Using the latest single-cell RNA sequencing (scRNAseq) techniques the investigators aim to A) characterize what kind of cell populations are found in different synovial tissues and blood derived samples of OA patients, B) determine how the cell composition differs between arthritic and corresponding non-arthritic tissues, C) map the transcriptional and regulatory landscape of the cells mentioned in A and B focusing on the inflammatory responses, D) determine what are the key molecular pathways activated in OA.

-2. To determine if some of the blood-derived immune cell populations could be used as biomarkers for OA.
+2. To determine if some of the blood-derived immune cell populations or their products could be used as biomarkers for OA.

-3. To map the whole transcriptome of OA and non-arthritic control tissue while keeping the morphological context with spatial transcriptomics technologies.
+3. To map the whole transcriptome and proteome of OA and non-arthritic control tissue while keeping the morphological context with spatial omics technologies.

-4. Further differentiation and identification of OA endotypes utilizing the single-cell and spatial data.
+4. Further differentiation and identification of OA endotypes utilizing the single-cell and spatial omics data.

 The project includes a Rheumatoid sub-study where the main objective is to compare arthritic tissue and peripheral blood constituents between OA and rheumatoid arthritis patients to explore the differences in the disease mechanisms.